 So where in the world do we spend all of this money?

 It’s perhaps with no surprise that Spain is the top holiday destination for Brits, with 12 million of us flocking there each year.
-Research from TravelSupermarket found that Majorca, Tenerife, Ibiza and Lanzarote were all in the top five holiday destinations for 2015.
+Research from TravelSupermarket found that Majorca, Tenerife, Ibiza and Lanzarote were all in the top five holiday destinations for 2015 - all destinations where you need to buy Euros for.

 Greece, the USA, Portugal and Italy were also popular amongst British tourists.
 However, alternative destinations including these beach destinations and city breaks are also seeing a rise in visitors.